 In 1980 he went on tour with "Pistroli en Atlantique", a group consisting of popular and traditional francophone musicians; his career also saw him perform alongside other traditional Newfoundland artists such as Kelly Russell, Noel Dinn, Pamela Morgan and Jim Payne, all of whom admit to having been shaped in some way or another by his unique style.
 He appeared on French and English-language television and radio programmes such as Peter Gzowski's Ninety Minutes Live, while at the same time playing the bar scene in St. John's and on his native west coast.

 Émile released three albums during his career, starting with Emile's Dream in 1979, It Comes from the Heart in 1982 and Vive la Rose in 1992.
-These were not, however, the only recordings to exhibit the talent of Émile Benoit; he also appeared in the Walt Disney production Portraits of Canada at Expo 86, and was featured in a BBC-aired film entitled The Magic Fiddle and in the National Film Board's From the Heart: Canadian Folk Artists.
+These were not, however, the only recordings to exhibit the talent of Émile Benoit; he also appeared in the Walt Disney production Portraits of Canada at Expo 86, and was featured in a BBC-aired film entitled The Magic Fiddle and in From the Heart: Canadian Folk Artists, part of the CBC Spectrum documentary series.

 Several awards have been bestowed upon Émile Benoit in recognition of his contribution to both English-Canadian and French-Canadian society.
 In 1988, Memorial University of Newfoundland awarded Émile Benoit an honourary doctor of laws degree, while in the same year the the Fédération des Francophones de Terre-Neuve et du Labrador granted him the Prix Roger Champagne for his contributions to the province's francophone population.